ITP-xStory/p5js-shaders/docs/how-to-write-a-shader.md

 Then we make something called **attributes**, these contain information that is automatically sent to the shader by the p5 sketch.

 For shaders in p5 we must make sure one thing is always done in the .vert file: The pixel must be told where on the canvas it belongs!
 This attribute is called **vec3 aPosition**.
-You cannot change its name, and the attribute is read-only, meaning you cannot overwrite it later the .vert file.
+You cannot change its name, and the attribute is read-only, meaning you cannot overwrite it.
 Attributes are usually named with in "a" as a prefix: "aSomething".

 The attribute contains position information, it is a vec3 (vector 3), meaning it contains x, y, and z values.